You can feel it in the air as the seasons are beginning to change. Spring

 as the temperature outside begins to rise, so does the pollen and mold

-count,” explains Adam Benfield, PA, of
+count,” explains Paige Parker, DO, of

 Don’t let allergy symptoms make you miserable this spring.
 Here are

-three ways you can prepare for spring allergy season now, before it strikes.
+four ways you can prepare for spring allergy season now, before it strikes.

-1. Treat them before they start
+1. Treat problems before they start.

 “Don’t wait until you’re sneezing or have a stuffy nose

+to begin.
 This is because once inflammation sets in, antihistamines (medication

 commonly used to treat allergies) don’t work as efficiently.”

-2. Get tested to know what to avoid
+2. Get tested to know what to avoid.

 Allergy testing involves an in-office skin testing of 48 common airborne